Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 the completion of a degree.

-requirements and options involved and to avoid any loss of time and credits.
+options involved and to avoid any loss of time and credits.

 Earning a Second Degree